Research and Development

 Countermeasures to the Improper Use of Kawasaki Group Brands

 We have in place appropriate countermeasures based on trademark and other rights for dealing with commercial activities that make unauthorized use of Kawasaki Group brands, the manufacture and sale of counterfeit products, the use and application for registration of trademarks similar to those of the Kawasaki Group, and related issues.
-By further developing such activities, we will protect and further enhance market confidence in our brands.
+By further developing such activities, we are committed to contributing to the protection and further enhancement of market confidence in our brands.

 Invention Reward System